 Gillette Children’s Specialty Healthcare is accredited by the Minnesota Medical Association to provide continuing medical education (CME) for physicians and takes responsibility for the content, quality and scientific integrity of this activity.

-Gillette designates this live educational activity for a maximum of 1 AMA PRA Category 1 Credit ™.
+Gillette designates this enduring activity for a maximum of 1 AMA PRA Category 1 Credit ™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.
 This activity is designed to meet the Minnesota Board of Nursing continuing education requirements for 1.0 contact hour.
 It is the responsibility of the participant to determine if this program meets Minnesota Board of Nursing rules relating to mandatory continuing education provisions of the Minnesota Nurse Practice Act.

 This activity is worth a maximum of 1.0 clock hour.
 It is the responsibility of the non-physician individual to determine if this activity meets their professional requirements for continuing education credit.